-Once you have decided that you would like to move into an aged care home (for permanent care or residential respite), you will need to register with My Aged Care and be assessed by the Australian Government’s Aged Care Assessment Team (ACAT).
+Once you have decided that you would like to move into residential aged care (for permanent care, residential respite or dementia aged care), you will need to register with My Aged Care and be assessed by the Australian Government’s Aged Care Assessment Team (ACAT).

 After your assessment, you will receive a letter with the outcome of your assessment, including the services you are approved to receive and the reasons why.